Under GDPR, companies must follow uniform rules on how personal data is processed or face severe penalties.

 These changes extend into live chat software.
-Every company using chat technology as a communication channel must prepare to adapt their dealings with consumer data – which can be a daunting procedure.
+Every company using chat technology as a communication channel must adapt their dealings with consumer data – which can be a daunting procedure.

 To help, we’ve compiled an actionable checklist for live chat customers.
-Tick off these six straightforward steps to start your journey to GDPR compliance.
+Tick off these six straightforward steps to GDPR compliance.

 1. Raise internal awareness

-It’s also worthwhile to speak to your live chat provider at this early stage.
+It’s also worthwhile to speak to your live chat provider.
 Find out what options they can offer to help you with GDPR compliance, such as encryptions, installable deployments or secure EU cloud hosting.
-The earlier you prepare, the better placed you’ll be.

 2. Audit your live chat usage